Siddharthm10/ClientSideDevnagriPrediction/README.md

 #### Frontend: tensorflowjs (I have a script in head from cdn, made for python developers in order not to download a module)

 ##### Model
-Model is trained by me and the files related to that will be added soon.
+Model is custom designed and is present in `Model.ipynb`.
+Test accuracy = 92%

 ##### Usage
 Simply run `app.py`, open link in browser<br>